EKMallon/2-Part-ProMini-EEprom-Data-Logger_2022/README.md

 # 2-Part-ProMini-EEprom-Data-Logger_2022
 <img src="https://github.com/EKMallon/The_Cave_Pearl_Project_CURRENT_codebuilds/blob/master/images/CavePearlProjectBanner_130x850px.jpg">

 This program supports an ongoing series of DIY 'Classroom Logger' tutorials from Edward Mallon & Dr. Patricia Beddows at the Cave Pearl Project.
-The idea is to provide a starting point for student projects in environmental monitoring courses and thesis level research.<br/>
+The idea is to provide a starting point for student projects in environmental monitoring courses and/or thesis level research.<br/>
 <br/>The build tutorial that matches this code can be found at:<br/>
 https://thecavepearlproject.org/2022/03/09/powering-a-promini-logger-for-one-year-on-a-coin-cell/